 How we approach this is outlined below:

-• To improve the average attendance for all pupils to be 96% or higher, and keep persistent non-attendance figures below national average for all groups of pupils, including disadvantaged pupils.
+• To improve the average attendance for all pupils who belong to one of the aforementioned groups to 96% or higher, and keep persistent non-attendance figures below national average.

 • To improve the achievement of SEND students and disadvantaged students to be line with national data.